txfusion/txsync-sdk/README.md

 We currently support [txTsuko](https://app.txsync.io/tsuko), but we're planning to integrate all txSync functionalities.
 Currently, we have two main exported functions:

-- `getTsuko` - which provides a way to get the Tsuko you created and then call methods on it
+- `getPaymaster` - which provides a way to get the Paymaster you created and then call methods on it
 - `createRestriction` - which deploys a new restriction contract based on the provided parameters

 ## 🛠 Prerequisites